 - Injector puller tool set

-- e-torx socket set
+- E-Torx socket set

-- ISTA or INPA
+- ISTA OBDII scanner

 - OBDII to USB K+DCAN compatible cable

-This will vary based on the car you're working on but first step is to remove the cowl cover/air filter housing in order to gain access to the rear most injector feed line and injectors.
-In most cases this cowl will be in the way and prevent you from getting the hob complete.
-The cowl covers in most BMW's are held in with clips and expanding rivets.
-I recommend having tools on hand such as a flat head screw driver and expanding rivet pliers.
+This will vary based on the car you're working on, but the first step is to remove the cowl cover/air filter housing.
+This will give you access to the rearmost injector feed line and injectors.
+In most cases, this cowl will be in the way.
+On most BMW's the cowl cover is held in with clips and expanding rivets.
+I recommend having tools on hand such as a flat-head screwdriver and expanding rivet pliers.

-Now it's time to release the feed line from the high pressure fuel rail and the injector inlet.
+Now it's time to release the feed line from the high-pressure fuel rail and the injector inlet.
 Use a 14mm open ended wrench, crowsfoot, or line wrench to release the nut.
-Please be careful as there is still pressure in the system.
-Use a rag to block off fuel spray at the fuel rail.
-Once the nuts are unthreaded completely remove the line as set off to the side.
+Use care as there's still pressure in the system.
+It helps to use a rag to block off fuel spray at the fuel rail.
+Once the nuts are removed, completely remove the line and set it off to the side.
 I recommend capping off the opening on the fuel rail to prevent foreign material from getting into the fuel system.

-Before installing the new injector record the calibration numbers as you will need them later to perform a DME calibration for the new injectors.
+Before installing the new injector, record the calibration numbers; you will need them later to perform a DME calibration for the new injectors.
 The top number on the injector is the energy calibration number and the lower number is the flow calibration number.
-After you record this number for the cylinder the injector is being installed into install a new decoupling element and remove the protective cap on the tip of the injector.
-The cap can be difficult to remove as it keeps the viton seal compressed and the tip clean.
+After you record the number for the cylinder that the injector is being installed into, install a new decoupling element and remove the protective cap on the tip of the injector.
+The cap can be difficult to remove as it keeps the Viton seal compressed and the tip clean.
 Simply twist back and forth as you pull it off.